Stokes flow around two unequal cylinders: A complex variable approach: Two-cylinder problem

 with the force on the right cylinder given by the equal and opposite.
-Taking the $m\rar\infty$ limit we arrive at the expression found by Jeffrey, Onishi, and Crowdy for a cylinder moving near a solid wall \cite{jeffrey1981slow,crowdy2011treadmilling}.
+To check our calculation against known work we let $m$ tend to infinity to calculate the force on a cylinder near a wall.
+Doing this we arrive at the expression found by Jeffrey, Onishi, and Crowdy for a cylinder moving near a solid wall \cite{jeffrey1981slow,crowdy2011treadmilling}, confirming our calculation.